fluxio/flux-sdk-js/docs/tutorial/Chapter-4.md

 ## <a id="embedded-primitives"></a>Embedded Primitives

-If you really can’t live with extending a primitive, the next best thing is to nest a primitive in your own structure.
+If you really can't live with extending a primitive, the next best thing is to nest a primitive in your own structure.
 For example, maybe you want to create your own "regularPolygon" primitive.
 You could embed a known primitive, like point:

 ```json
 {